edwardgoldring/website/content/home/projects.md

 +++
 *Purges: How Dictators Fight to Survive* (book manuscript) - under contract with *Cornell University Press*

-*Succession* (book manuscript, with Austin S. Matthews)

-"Military Purges and Authoritarian Leader Survival" (with Austin S. Matthews)
+"A Faustian Bargain: Military Purges and Autocratic Leader Survival" (with Austin S. Matthews)

 "Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset" (with Anne Meng)